FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/FAQ/FAQ-ServerLimits.md

       VStack {
          // your main view ...
       }
-      .onAppear {
-         if freemiumkit.purchasesLoaded {
+      .onPurchasesLoaded {
          let appAccountToken: UUID = freemiumKit.appAccountToken
-            // do something with the app account token }
-      }
-      .onChange(of: freemiumKit.purchasesLoaded) {
-         if freemiumkit.purchasesLoaded {
-            let appAccountToken: UUID = freemiumKit.appAccountToken
-            // do something with the app account token }
+         // do something with the app account token
       }
    }
 }